-The practice of guided relaxation gives you a way to move beyond the automatic, habitual, thinking mind into a deeper state of attentiveness and relaxation.
-When you can fully and deeply relax, your stress diminishes, and you can begin the process of healing from the damage associated with chronic levels of stress.
+When you can fully and deeply relax and let go, your stress diminishes, and you have the potential to begin the process of healing from the damage associated with chronic levels of stress.
 Guided relaxation has also been linked to an improved sense of well-being.

 Guided Relaxation Techniques

-A variety of relaxation techniques are used in guided relaxation.
+There are a variety of relaxation techniques that are used in guided relaxation.
 They include but are not limited to:

 - Breath awareness